-We offer six taught masters (MSc) programmes at the School of Informatics.
+We offer seven taught masters (MSc) programmes at the School of Informatics.

 All successful candidates will enrol on our taught MSc programme in September.
 Full time students spend the first nine months participating in a series of taught modular courses, typically involving attendance at four to six lectures a week, with a range of additional tutorials and laboratory sessions dependant on your course choice.